Code-Institute-Submissions/ryan7984-portfolio1/README.md

 # Features

-The website is comprised of 3 pages, all of which are accessible from the navigation menu: home page, contact page and gallery page.
+The website consists of 3 pages, all of which are accessible from the navigation menu: home page, contact page and gallery page.

 ## All pages on the website have: